Testing is key to fighting coronavirus – so why does India have such a low testing rate?

 These private labs, however, are reporting their own set of troubles.

 Arokiaswamy Velumani, the managing director of Thyrocare, one of the private laboratories designated by ICMR to collect and test samples, said shortage of personal protection equipment for technicians was making it difficult to cap the test prices at Rs 4,500 as mandated by the government.
+For every sample collected, the technician must wear fresh safety gear and discard it at the end of the procedure.

+Many people wanting to get tested backed out when they realised the sample collectors would show up at their doorstep in safety gear – they did not want their neighbours to know.

 Besides, the stigma attached to the virus means private labs have found it difficult to get staff for the job.
-To add to all of that: sample collectors who volunteered to do the job were repeatedly stopped by the police on the road.
+Sample collectors who volunteered to do the job were repeatedly stopped by the police on the road.

 Dr Lal PathLabs, too, was struggling to collect samples because of travel restrictions.
 “For outstation patients, we take his swab, put it in the viral transport medium, then put it in normal proper conditions between 2 degrees and 8 degrees of temperature, and maintain the cold chain in the transport box [during the journey],” said Lal.
 “That is what we did during the swine flu crisis.”